 3. Field Layout and Safety Measures:

 3.1.
-All AMA safety rules shown in the Soaring and General section of the AMA rule book are in effect for this contest.
-It is the pilots responsibility to know and follow these rules and guidelines.
+All AMA safety rules shown in the Soaring and General sections of the AMA rule book are in effect for this contest.
+It is the pilot’s responsibility to know and follow these rules and guidelines.

 3.4.1.
 A collision or other significant disturbance to another launching plane due to a pilot re-directing his flight path will result in zero points for the offending pilot for that round.

 3.5.
 Landings must be in the same direction as launch from the downwind side of the “Pilot’s Area”.

 3.6.
 Plane retrieval between tasks is allowed outside the “Pilots Area”.
 If a competing pilot(s) is on a landing approach, the retriever of a grounded plane must wait until the retrieval lane is clear of the incoming aircraft.
 It is the pilot’s timer’s responsibility to warn any retrieving person of a plane on landing approach.

 3.7.
 A pilot hitting himself or his timer will incur a 100 point penalty.
 If the pilot hits a person other than himself or his timer the pilot will receive a score of zero for that round.

 4.1.
 Sailplanes with a maximum wingspan of 80 inches are permitted.

 4.2.
 Any number of control functions are permitted.

 4.3.
 Any telemetry data from the plane to the pilot is permitted.